 Why we will collect it

 We will collect and process your data for the purpose of understanding your needs and delivering the most appropriate services to you.
 We will process it on the basis of legitimate interests.
-The legitimate interests are providing the most appropriate services, support and care to you and meeting the reporting requirements of the Local Authorities, Clinical Commissioning Groups and the NHS Trusts that provide funding for our work.
+The legitimate interests are providing the most appropriate services, support and care to you and meeting the statistical and analytical reporting requirements of the Local Authorities, Clinical Commissioning Groups and the NHS Trusts that provide funding for our work.

 When you become a DF client you will be asked for your consent to use your information for other purposes.
 Your consent to use your information for these purposes may be granted or revoked by you at any time by calling us on 01765 601224 or emailing us at email@example.com